-This Student Grievance Procedure is intended to allow students an opportunity to present an issue that they feel
+This Student Grievance Procedure is intended to allow students an opportunity to present an issue that they feel warrants action, including the right to secure educational benefits and services.

 If the basis of the claim is discrimination and/or harassment based on federal or state civil rights laws, the student must file a grievance under the Civil Rights Grievance and Investigation Process.
 Please contact the PCC Human Resources Office (Pueblo Campus - CA-112; 719.549.3220; to file discrimination and/or harassment complaints.